pirate/mesh-botnet/README.md

   After you've made all the commits you want, push them to the Github.com

   1. `git remote update` to make sure your local code is up to date
-  2. `git pull` to update your code if it isnt up to date
+  2. `git pull --rebase` to update your code if it isnt up to date
   3. `git push origin master` to push your code